OpenConext/Stepup-VM/README.md

 If you are going to do significant development on the Stepup components themselves, installing the Stepup-VM in "development" mode is probably a better option.
 See the [Development Stepup-VM guide](#Development-stepup-vm-installation-guide) section below for the installation instructions for a development setup.

 Ensure that you have all the tools installed:
+- Vagrant
   - Vagrant with the VirtualBox or the VMWare provider
-- git, openssl, bash
   - Ansible can be installed using pip using pip.
 Because newer or much older Ansible versions may have incompatibilities it is recommended you stick to a known working Ansible release.
 To limit the Ansible version to E.g. version 2.8 :
       `pip install "ansible<2.9"`
-- keyczart and keytool.
-These can be installed using pip:
-  `pip install python-keyczar`
+- git, openssl, bash

 A fast (wired) internet connection is recommended while setting up the VM.
 The VM has been configured to cache downloaded rpms and composer packages in the Stepup-VM/vagrant directory, so repeated installs of the VM are faster.